Zebradil/docker-moodle/README.md

 Notice, that there are another set of environment variables here.

-Moodle 3.2 with [Coderunner][coderunner] plugin
+Moodle with [Coderunner][coderunner] plugin
 ---

-All the same, but name and compose file:
+All the same, but use another tag:
-- `zebradil/moodle-coderunner:3.2`
-- `docker-compose-coderunner.yml`
+- `zebradil/moodle:coderunner

 Inspired by bunch of [sergiogomez's docker-moodle forks](https://github.com/sergiogomez/docker-moodle).